 Both Corridors A and B pass close to the northern limits of Modesto's General Plan and the southerly city limits of Riverbank.
-The proposed roadway would be consistent with the general plans for these two cities in that it is intended to serve areas targeted for future growth; however, an amendment to the Circulation element of the general plans for Stanislaus County and the cities of Modesto, Riverbank and Oakdale would be required for the North County Corridor State Route 108 East Route Adoption to be considered fully consistent with these local plans.
+The proposed roadway is intended to accommodate areas targeted for future growth; however, an amendment to the circulation element of the general plans for Stanislaus County and the cities of Modesto, Riverbank and Oakdale would be required for the North County Corridor State Route 108 East Route Adoption to be considered fully consistent with these local plans.